Allan's Paperweights

 This paperweight was made on the island of Murano in Venice, Italy.
 Venetian glass making dates back centuries and the Venetians are given credit for the earliest millefiori canes and paperweights in 1840s.
 More recently, paperweight making was revived in the 1930s and again in the 1960s.

-Very large size: 3 3/16" diameter by 2 3/4" high.
-The base has been polished flat.
-This paperweight has a high profile typical of Murano paperweights.
+Very large size: Just over 3 3/8" diameter by just under 2 3/16" high.
+The base is polished flat.

 For extra pictures, click on the picture at the right and the following links: